2600hz/kazoo5/doc/installation.md

 dev/run --with-admin-party-please -n 3 --with-haproxy
 ```

-Once CouchDB, rabbitmq-server, and kazoo are all started.
+Once CouchDB, rabbitmq-server, and {% BRAND_NAME %} are all started.
 You should be able to verify their names registered with epmd with this command.

 ```shell
 epmd -names